Severose/DelibeRating/DelibeRating/DelibeRating/README.md

 1. Install project dependencies:
     $ pip install -r requirements.txt

+2. Install PostgreSQL, then create a database 'deliberating', and a user ('nathanrcobb' by default) with the ability to login and create tables.

+3. (Temporarily) In this database, create tables 'deliberating_cache_table' and 'app_customuser' (with 'username' primary key).

-2. Apply the migrations:
+4. Apply the migrations:
     $ python manage.py migrate

-3. Install PostgreSQL, then create two databases 'deliberating' & 'deliberating_cache_table', and a user.

-4. Create the cache:
+5. Create the cache:
     $ python manage.py createcachetable

-5. Obtain a Yelp Fusion API Key.
+6. Obtain a Yelp Fusion API Key.

-6. Update the dev.json file according to your environment.
+7. Update the dev.json file according to your environment.

-7. You can now, finally, run the development server with:
+8. You can now, finally, run the development server with:

     $ python manage.py runserver